Wednesday 06 May

 I am thankful to God for our State teams who are at the grassroots, engaging with churches, partners, candidates and other key stakeholders.

-I am thankful for local church mission teams, who play such a key role in harnessing prayer, cross-cultural mission awareness and partnership support.
+I am thankful for local church mission teams, who play such a key role in harnessing prayer, intercultural mission awareness and partnership support.

 I am thankful for dedicated Global Interaction prayer groups and fundraising teams who quietly get on with their ministries.